bchen528/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 //9. print 9 times table, starting with 0
 //10. adds two integers and returns the result
 //11. prints all natural numbers from n to 98
+//12. print n times table
+//13. compute and print sum of all multiples of 3 or 5 below 1024
+//14. print first 50 Fibonacci numbers starting with 1 and 2
+//15. find and print sum of even valued terms
+//16. find and print first 98 Fibonacci numbers, starting with 1 and 2